European telco revenues drop as price wars heat up

 Deutsche Telekom said revenue in Europe shrank 6.9 percent to 3.33 billion euros, while overall revenue fell 4.5 percent to 13.8 billion.

-Telefonica’s shares closed down 0.9 percent at 11.2 euros after reporting an increase in its debt despite being on a debt-cutting drive, as well as a weaker-than-expected performance in Spain.
+Telefonica shares were down 1.4 percent by 0925 GMT, the biggest decliner in a flat European telecom sector .SXKP, dragged down by an increase in its debt despite being on a debt-cutting drive, as well as a weaker-than-expected performance in Spain.

 Telefonica aims to cut debt to less than 47 billion euros by year end but reported net debt of 51.8 billion at end-March, against 51.3 billion three months earlier.
 The company has sold all its treasury stock and 40 percent of its central American businesses to slash debt this year.